openboxtricks/openboxtricks.github.io/_posts/2014-12-04-sleek-firefox.md

 ---

 Firefox doesn't hide the titlebar when maximised.
 Also I use it halfscreen and the titlebar is surplus to requirements.
-Remove it
-with:

-put the following in `~/.config/openbox/rc.xml` in the `<applications>` section
+Remove it by placing the following in `~/.config/openbox/rc.xml` in the `<applications>` section

 {% highlight xml %}
 <application name="Navigator">